 Enabling the design, development, and verification of safety critical infrastructureRead more

-Developing intelligent robotic systems integrating robot perception, learning, and motion planningRead more
+Developing intelligent robotic systems by integrating robot perception, learning, and motion planningRead more

-Combining asset Digital Twins, market data, and optimization algorithms to create supervisory control algorithms that maximize business outcomesRead more
+Combining Digital Twins, market data, and optimization algorithms to create supervisory control algorithms that will maximize business outcomesRead more

-Developing advanced multi-variable model-based controls algorithms that leverage online models to provide stability and improve transient performance and operabilityRead more
+Developing advanced multi-variable model-based control algorithms that leverage online models to provide stability and improve transient performance and operabilityRead more

 Estimation & Modeling